-The Village of Oak Park CDBG allocation for PY 2017 is \$1,522,537.
-In addition to this amount, the Village proposes to add \$320,000 in prior year, returned CDBG funds, for a total of \$1,842,537.
-Minus the Oak Park Regional Housing Center administration set-aside allocation, the PY 2017 funding amount for non-profit CDBG subrecipients is \$248,680, split between \$228,380 for Public Services and \$20,300 for Public Facilities Improvements.
-In addition, the Single Family Housing Rehabilitation program will also begin the 2017 program year with an amount of \$167,596.91 of repaid CDBG loans in its revolving loan fund, which will be utilized for homeowner rehabilitation loans.
+The estimated Village of Oak Park CDBG allocation for PY 2017 is \$1,500,000.
+In addition to this amount, the Village proposes to add \$320,000 in prior year, returned CDBG funds, for a total of \$1,820,000.
+Minus the Oak Park Regional Housing Center administration set-aside allocation, the proposed PY 2017 funding amount for non-profit CDBG subrecipients is \$235,000, split between \$215,000 for Public Services and \$20,000 for Public Facilities Improvements.
+The Village has a contingency plan, which states that if PY 2017 Village CDBG and ESG funding is increased above the expected amount, or reduced below the expected amount, the Village will change all allocations proportionately.

 The Village also has a Section 108 loan fund for small to midsize businesses, in the amount of \$3 million.
 For PY 2017, the Village plans to add further prior year, returned CDBG funds (as needed) to an extended PY 2016 CDBG activity for continued Section 108 program underwriting consultation.
-If necessary, this would require an amendment to the PY 2016 Action Plan.
+This may require an amendment to the PY 2016 Action Plan.

-The ESG amount for PY 2017 is \$136,947.
-After the Village ESG Administration amount is taken out, the PY 2017 ESG funding amount for ESG subrecipients is \$126,676.
+The estimated ESG amount for PY 2017 is \$135,000.
+After the Village ESG Administration amount is taken out, the proposed PY 2017 ESG funding amount for ESG subrecipients is \$124,875.